collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     plone.recipe.zope2instance spells it as blob-storage.
 Pick one.

 backup_blobs
     Backup the blob storage.
 This requires the blob_storage location to be set.
-    True by default.
-TODO: maybe only warn if no blob_storage is set, at least if no blob_storage option can be found in an instance/zeoclient part.
+If no blob_storage location has been set and we cannot find one by looking in a plone.recipe.zope2instance part, we default to False, otherwise to True.

 blobbackuplocation
     Directory where the blob storage will be backed up to.
 Defaults